spesmilo/electrum-docs/faq.rst

 --------------------------------------------

 It is not possible to recover your password.
-However, you can restore your wallet from its seed phrase, and choose a new password.
+However, you can restore your wallet from its seed phrase and choose a new password.
 If you lose both your password and your seed, there is no way to recover your money.
 This is why we ask you to save your seed phrase on paper.

-To restore your wallet from seed phrase.
-Create a new wallet, select the type, choose 'I already have a seed' and proceed to input your seed phrase.
+To restore your wallet from its seed phrase, create a new wallet, select the type, choose "I already have a seed" and proceed to input your seed phrase.

 My transaction has been unconfirmed for a long time.
 What can I do?
 -------------------------------------------------------------------

-Bitcoin transactions become 'confirmed' when miners accept to write them in the Bitcoin blockchain.
-In general, the speed of confirmation depends on the fee you attach to your transaction; miners prioritize transaction that pay the highest fees.
+Bitcoin transactions become "confirmed" when miners accept to write them in the Bitcoin blockchain.
+In general, the speed of confirmation depends on the fee you attach to your transaction; miners prioritize transactions that pay the highest fees.

-Recent versions of Electrum use 'dynamic fees', in order to make sure that the fee you pay with your transaction is adequate.
+Recent versions of Electrum use "dynamic fees" in order to make sure that the fee you pay with your transaction is adequate.
 This feature is enabled by default in recent versions of Electrum.